Schools2030 TAJIKISTAN

 Together with her students, Rahmatova will plant, grow and tend a variety of monocotyledonous and dicotyledonous plants, decorative plants and medical herbs and multiply them.
 There is also a proposal for an aquarium for fish care and a terrarium for reptile care that will serve as visible examples for students while studying and learning about fish, reptiles, ecosystems and other related topics.
 The Eco-classroom aims to assist students to comprehend complex and challenging biological topics which they can then connect to their real lives.

-Seeing is better than hearing
+Seeing is Better than Hearing

 DESIGNED BY: Farzona Nematova, School # 51, Balkhi district, Khatlon